Boulder Philharmonic Orchestra

 ~San Francisco Chronicle

-6:30 PM – Free pre-concert talk hosted by Marilyn Cooley of Colorado Public Radio, with Music Director Michael Butterman and guests
+6:30 PM – Free pre-concert talk hosted by Marilyn Cooley of Colorado Public Radio, with Music Director Michael Butterman, soprano Mary Wilson and principal clarinet Stephanie Zelnick

 About Mary Wilson